lino-framework/welfare/docs/tested/general.rst

 ======================

-The :class:`lino.modlib.about.models.WindowActions` table lists information about all data entry form definitions (detail layouts, insert layouts and action parameter layouts).
+The following table lists information about all *data entry form definitions* (called **window layouts**) used by Lino Welfare.

-..
-   Lino Welfare contains 174 layouts:

-   >> about.WindowActions.request().get_total_count()
-   174

-The primary purpose of the following is to get a warning when anything on one of these changes.
+Each window layout is **viewable** by a given set of user profiles.

+Each window layout defines a given set of fields.

+There are *detail* layouts, *insert* layouts and *action parameter* layouts.

 >>> settings.SITE.catch_layout_exceptions = False
 >>> from lino.utils.diag import window_actions